RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

           // Build a snippet of HTML for this result var appendString = '<li><a href="' + item.url + '">' + item.title + '</a></li>';

-          // Add it to the results
+          // Add the snippet to the collection of results.
           $search_results.append(appendString);
         });
       } else {
+        // If there are no results, let the user know.
         $search_results.html('<li>No results found.<br/>Please check spelling, spacing, yada...</li>');
       }
     });